renskiy/fabricio/examples/hello_world/README.md

 Providing such parameter as above will open port 7000 on the remote host for period of deployment and all packets sent to this port will be forwarded to `example.com:5000`.

-#### Using proxy
+#### Using proxy over SSH tunnel

-While [Docker can work with proxy](https://docs.docker.com/engine/admin/systemd/#httphttps-proxy) you can run HTTP/HTTPS/SOCKS5 proxy and provide remote hosts access to this proxy by setting up SSH tunnel:
+While [Docker can work with proxy](https://docs.docker.com/engine/admin/systemd/#httphttps-proxy) you can run HTTP/HTTPS/SOCKS5 proxy and provide remote hosts access to this proxy over SSH tunnel using such parameter value:

     ssh_tunnel='33128:proxy-host:3128'